BujakiewiczFranco/BujakiewiczFranco/README.md

 Interested to Backend 💾 and in a future to Mobile 📱

-Acutal roadmap: Java ☕ , Kotlin 🇳🇵 , OOP 🧊 , SQL 🗓️ , Python 🐍 and Ruby 💎
+Possible roadmap: Java ☕ , Kotlin 🇳🇵 , OOP 🧊 , SQL 🗓️ , Python 🐍 and Ruby 💎